 Lists are processed in the order they are received.
 They may take up to three weeks to process.
 If, as the semester progresses, you add an item, remember that it may take several days to process.

 Please do not assign Reserve items until your list has been processed.
 Contact the RBML staff regarding the status of your reserve list.

 Please place only required materials on your reserve list.
 Recommended readings will not be placed on Reserve.
-Please provide photocopies of articles and/or chapters of books, including full citations for the items.
+Please provide full citations for all articles and book chapters.